Skip to content

 }

-Sometimes users need to login into machines that do not want to enter password, but want to login for a short while.
+Sometimes users need to log in on machines where they do not want to enter a password, but want to log in for a short while.

 API flow of Remote Magic Link

-Step 1: Request the magic link from insecure computer with just email
+Step 1: Request the magic link from the insecure computer with just an email.

 POST /account/auth/magiclink